Human-Centered Programming Tools: Spring 2017 Class Readings

 Mavo: Creating Interactive Data-Driven Web Applications by Authoring HTML.
 Lea Verou, Amy X. Zhang, David R. Karger.
 UIST 2016

 Explaining Visual Changes in Web Interfaces.
-Brian Burg, Andrew J. Ko, Michael D. Ernst.
+Brian Burg, Amy J. Ko, Michael D. Ernst.
 UIST 2015

 Unravel: Rapid Web Application Reverse Engineering via Interaction Recording, Source Tracing, and Library Detection.
 Joshua Hibschman, Haoqi Zhang.
 UIST 2015